 Human Frontier Science Programme

-HFSP supports international scientific collaborations.
-Research Grants are awarded for innovative research projects involving extensive collaboration among teams of independent scientists working in different countries and in different disciplines.
+HFSP supports international scientific collaborations and Research Grants are therefore awarded for innovative research projects involving extensive collaboration among teams of independent scientists working in different countries and in different disciplines.
 For information on funding opportunities, please click here.

 European Commission for Research and Innovation